 Keeping a countdown until Christmas helps contain the excitement for the big day and make every day of December leading up to Christmas as special as Jesus’ birth itself!

 This is especially fun if you a) have kids or b) are interested in arts and crafts.
 The season is full of cheers, and a way for you to spread that cheer and good is to compact a message into a piece of paper and send it over to your loved ones.

 If only sending a card feels a little too empty, attach it to those gifts that we’re about to share in the next “Giving Gifts” section!

-Every culture agrees that a grand feast where everyone chips in is the best way to connect family and community spirits!
-Eating together has been a part of any type of festivity and celebration, but a Christmas dinner is definitely way more special!
+Every culture agrees that a grand feast where everyone chips in are the best way to connect family and community spirits!
+Eating together has been a part of any type of festivity and celebration, but a Christmas dinner is way more special!

 Many families like to go for Christmas dinner potluck-style.
 It means everyone attending will have to bring something to the table, and the portions are big enough to knock everyone into a food coma until the next morning.
 When the children are fast asleep from hours of eating, you can start to put presents under the trees without them suspecting a thing!

 “When Santa arrives, he will have a delicious treat waiting for him by the trees, so he can replenish his energy and continue his journey!”
 The tradition of leaving treats for Santa under the trees teaches children to give back to those who do you good in life!

 The classic treat “Santa stop” combo is a glass of sweetened milk and a few cookies.
 Yet, you can also opt to ask the children if they want to take a bit of their dessert portion from the Christmas dinner for Santa to make the experience more personalized for each kid!